Explore Ilulissat - Summer

 Sermermiut is beautifully situated at the mouth of the Ice Fjord.
 Because of its good fishing conditions, Sermermiut has been the preferred settlement in the area for several thousand years.
 The last residents did not move from Sermermiut to Jakobshavn until the 1850s when the colony of Jakobshavn had existed for more than 100 years.
 A beautiful walk along the fjord with icebergs of all shapes and sizes.

-The afternooon is at your own disposal.
+The afternoon is at your own disposal.
 Ilulissat is Greenland’s third largest town with approx. 4,500 inhabitants and 3,300 sled dogs.
-In the summertime, the fishermen are busy, and small boats chug in and out of the harbour.
+In the summertime, the fishermen are busy, and small boats chug in and out of the harbor.
 The dogsleds are parked – as are the dogs that spend their summer vacation relaxing in the hills while longing for the first snowfall.

 The various souvenir shops in town provide you with the opportunity to admire – and buy – the unique Greenlandic arts and crafts.
 Enjoy the town and the history from the colonial time to the modern society of today.
 We recommend you to visit the old part of the town, the harbor, the open fish and meat market, the old Zion church and the museum.